new to the gluten free journey?

 You can ask your doctor to perform testing to determine whether or not you have elevated levels of arsenic.
 The symptoms of chronic arsenic exposure can include muscle weakness, muscle pain, nervous system dysfunction, hair loss, skin rash, and even cancer.
 These symptoms can also be caused by gluten exposure.

 You can help support your body’s ability to eliminate arsenic naturally.
 Inorganic arsenic has to go through a methylation reaction in the liver before it is excreted by the kidneys.
 This means that those people who have genetic methylation problems are at greater risk for arsenic toxicity.
-A healthy methylation process combined with adequate protein intake, and antioxidants should be part or your strategy.
+A healthy methylation process combined with adequate protein intake, and antioxidants should be part of your strategy.

 Healthy methylation can be supported by making sure you eat foods rich in B vitamins, methionine, cysteine, and choline.
 You may also consider supplementing:

 It is also important to support liver and kidney function as these organs are necessary to assist your body in neutralizing and excreting arsenic from your body.
-There are a number of healthy foods that contain compounds that nourish the liver and kidney.
+There are a number of healthy foods that contain compounds that nourish the liver and kidneys.
 These include garlic, cilantro, parsley, broccoli, eggs, cabbage, and onion.

 Always looking out for you,